BiTinerary/PersonalAPI/readme.md

 # Personal API
 Use gmail to scan inbox for unread messages containing keywords.
-Trigger respective command and send customized alerts.
+Trigger respective commands and send customized alerts.
 Usage is very similar to text based banking, in practice.
 However, can be customized to perform other services.

 <p align="center">